-5) Provides that to participate in the Compact, a state must (BPC §4999.140(a)(3)):

-- License and regulate LPCs. - Require licensees to pass a nationally recognized exam approved by the Compact's commission. - Require a 60-semester hour or 90 quarter hour master's degree in counseling, or 60 semester hour or 90 quarter hours of graduate course work.
-The following topic areas must be covered: - o Professional counseling orientation and ethical practice - Social and cultural diversity - Human growth and development - Career development - Counseling and helping relationships - Group counseling and group work - Diagnosis and treatment - Assessment and testing - Research and program evaluation - o Other areas determined by the Compact Commission - Require licensees to complete supervised postgraduate experience. - Have a mechanism in place for receiving and investigating complaints. - Requires the following of member states who join the Compact (BPC §4999.140(b)): - a) They must participate in the data system. - b) They must notify the Commission of an adverse action or investigation of a licensee. - c) They must have procedures for obtaining and considering an applicant's criminal history (via fingerprints or other biometric based information) from the FBI and the state's criminal records agency. - d) They must comply with the Commission's rules. - e) They must require an applicant to obtain or retain a license in their home state and meet that state's qualifications and laws. - f) They must grant a privilege to practice to a licensee holding a valid, unencumbered license in another member state in accordance with Compact rules. - g) They must attend the Compact Commission meetings.
+- 6) Provides that to participate in the Compact, a state must (BPC §4999.140(a)(3)): - License and regulate LPCs. - Require licensees to pass a nationally recognized exam approved by the Compact's commission. - Require a 60-semester hour or 90 quarter hour master's degree in counseling, or 60 semester hour or 90 quarter hours of graduate course work.
+The following topic areas must be covered: - o Professional counseling orientation and ethical practice - Social and cultural diversity - Human growth and development - Career development - Counseling and helping relationships - o Group counseling and group work - o Diagnosis and treatment - Assessment and testing - Research and program evaluation - o Other areas determined by the Compact Commission - Require licensees to complete supervised postgraduate experience. - Have a mechanism in place for receiving and investigating complaints. - 7) Requires the following of member states who join the Compact (BPC §4999.140(b)): - a) They must participate in the data system. - b) They must notify the Commission of an adverse action or investigation of a licensee. - c) They must have procedures for obtaining and considering the criminal history of an applicant for an initial privilege to practice (via fingerprints or other biometric based information) from the FBI and the state's criminal records agency. - d) They must comply with the Commission's rules. - e) They must require an applicant to obtain or retain a license in their home state and meet that state's qualifications and laws. - f) They must grant a privilege to practice to a licensee holding a valid, unencumbered license in another member state in accordance with Compact rules.

-- 7) Permits member states to charge a fee for granting a privilege to practice.
-(BPC §4999.140(c)) - 8) Requires that an individual living in another state can still apply for California's full single state license, but that single state license does not grant a privilege to practice in other member states.
-(BPC §4999.140(d)) - 9) Requires a license issued as an LPC by a home state to a resident in that state must be recognized by each member state as authorizing that LPC to practice, under a privilege to practice, in each member state.
+- g) They must attend the Compact Commission meetings. - 8) Permits member states to charge a fee for granting a privilege to practice.
+(BPC §4999.140(c)) - 9) Requires that an individual living in another state can still apply for California's full single state license, but that single state license does not grant a privilege to practice in other member states.
+(BPC §4999.140(d)) - 10) Requires a license issued as an LPC by a home state to a resident in that state must be recognized by each member state as authorizing that LPC to practice, under a privilege to practice, in each member state.
 (BPC §4999.140(f))